mustafafarag/ecommerce-backend-api/README.md

 Handles brand-related metadata:

-- CRUD operations for managing product brands
+- Management of brand Create, retrieve (single and all), update, and delete product brands

 ---